onurcanbektas/onurcanbektas.github.io/_posts/2020-03-21-evolution-toward-equilibrium.md

 Consider the situations where at any given time there are at least one irreversible process that is amenable, and the state of the system has internal fluctuations; i.e the function that describes the state is a random variable.
 Then any fluctuation toward a state of higher entropy will be irreversible, so once the system passes to an higher entopy state, it cannot go back; therefore, in average, the system would evolve toward a state with higher entropy.

-## Another possible answer: look at the statistical definition of entropy

-Really, let's look at it.

-S = k_B ln(W), where W is the total number of possible configurations (i.e microstates) corrosponding to the current (macro)state of the system.

-Under the assumption that the total number of particles N is sufficiently large, it can also be expressed as

-S = -k_B N \sum_k^m p_k*ln(p_k), where m is the total number of distinct state a particle can be in.

-If we consider the behaviour of a single particle, it will try to spend more time on the most probably state, but everyone